What I Saw and How I Lied: Plot

 What I Saw and How I Lied takes place right after WWII and follows the story of Evie Spooner and her family.
 A few weeks before fifteen-year-old Evie is supposed to head back to her school, Evie’s stepfather, Joe, who recently got back from the war, uproots Evie, and her mother, Beverly, from their home in Queens, New York to take them on a vacation to Palm Beach, Florida.

 After a long, hot car trip Evie and her family finally makes it to Palm Beach, to find that it is the off-season and only one hotel is open.
 After checking in and getting settled they soon make the acquaintance of the Graysons.

-Mr. and Mrs. Grayson are a graceful and well to do couple, who also come from New York City.
-They are at Palm Beach for a vacation, like Evie’s family.
-The two families quickly become friends.
+Mr. and Mrs. Grayson are a married couple from New York City.
+They travel to Palm Beach for a vacation, where they meet Evie’s family.
+During their stay, the two families become acquainted and develop a friendship.

 One night, Evie finds out that a school dance is being held at the hotel and she decides to join in.
 While getting ready her mother and Mrs. Grayson catch her padding her bra, and Mrs. Grayson takes her under her wing.
 With the help of her mother and Mrs. Grayson, Evie gets ready for the dance.

 At the dance Evie gets frustrated and goes outside where she meets Peter Coleridge.
 Peter is older, handsome, and asks her to dance.
 As it turns out Peter and Evie’s father has known each other in the war.
 Peter soon becomes a part of Evie’s life, and her family’s life.
 He joins them for dinner on a regular basis and begins to take Evie and her mother for daily drives.

 As Evie’s relationship is progressing with Peter so is her father’s relationship with Mr. Grayson.
 Joe and Mr. Grayson decide to go into business together by buying the hotel where they are staying.
 However, the current hotel manager finds out that the Graysons are Jewish and asks them to leave.